BW PolyureaProtective CoatingsContact

 What is this tank and swimming pool waterproofing system used for?

-It is designed for prepared concrete tanks, swimming pools, pool basins and water-retaining concrete structures where a hand-applied polyurea waterproofing system is more practical than spray equipment.
+It is designed for prepared concrete tanks, swimming pool basins and selected water-retaining concrete structures where a hand-applied polyurea waterproofing system is more practical than spray equipment.

 Which product forms the main waterproofing membrane?